yochaigal/cairn/wip/2e/character-creation.md

 - _Bulky_ items take up two slots.
 Armor, two-handed weapons, treasure, and some Relics.
 - At the **Warden's** discretion, some smaller items (e.g. a deck of cards, dice) can be _bundled_ with one or more additional items, occupying only one slot.

-### Currency

-The most common coin is the gold piece (gp).
-- A bag of coins worth less than 100gp is _petty_ and takes no slots.
+> A bag of coins worth less than 100gp is _petty_ and takes no slots.
-- Treasure is highly valuable, usually bulky, and rarely useful beyond its value.
-It can be a lure, taking PCs to exotic and even dangerous locations, and is often under the protection of intimidating foes.
-- Villages, strongholds, and ports of call barter and trade based on the local rarity and value of an item or commodity.

 ## Character Traits (d10)